-- i.
-Ensure that the switching process is non-discriminatory and does not unduly favour one service provider over another.
-Wherever the principles of equivalence26 and symmetry27 can be reasonably applied, they should be. - ii.
-Avoid distortions to the competitive process by ensuring that all service providers act fairly and responsibly during the switching process. - iii.
-Work across different sales channels as far as possible so that switching processes do not discriminate against different service providers' chosen sales channels e.g. telesales, online and face-to-face.
+- Ensure that the switching process is non-discriminatory and does not unduly favour one service provider over another.
+Wherever the principles of equivalence and symmetry can be reasonably applied, they should be. - Avoid distortions to the competitive process by ensuring that all service providers act fairly and responsibly during the switching process. - Work across different sales channels so that switching processes do not discriminate against different service providers' chosen sales channels e.g. telesales, online and face-to-face.